-A return date should not be given in the Notice of Motion; but reference should be made in the Notice to the due date for opposition and reply papers (in accordance with the parties' agreement, Local Civil Rule 6.1 or any governing Court Order, whichever may be applicable).
+A return date should not be given in the Notice of Motion.
+Instead, the Notice of Motion shall list the due date for opposition and reply papers (in accordance with the parties' agreement, Local Civil Rule 6.1 or any governing Court Order, whichever may be applicable).